 Policymakers from around the country will be watching Massachusetts closely to see if the state really can get a handle on health care costs.

-Tags: Healthcare reform in the United States, Health, Health insurance, Social Issues, Labor, Health economics, Healthcare, Medicine, Medicare, Health and Medical and Pharma, Health care, Healthcare in Canada, Massachusetts health care reform, Patient Protection and Affordable Care Act, Publicly funded health care
+Tags: Healthcare reform in the United States, Health, Health insurance, Social Issues, Labor, Health economics, Healthcare, Medicine, Medicare, Health and Medical and Pharma, Health care, Healthcare in Canada, Massachusetts health care reform, Patient Protection and Affordable Care Act, Patient Protection and Affordable Care, Wendell Potter

 Be the first to comment